 Corrective action plan.
 The MHDO may require a reporting entity to develop a corrective action plan to correct any deficiencies in compliance discovered during an audit.
 The corrective action plan shall include, in writing: the specific requirement to be extended; an explanation of the cause; the methodology proposed to eliminate the necessity of the extension; and the time frame required to come into compliance.

 Enforcement.
-The failure to file, report, or correct prescription drug price data sets when required in accordance with the provisions of this Chapter may be considered a civil violation under 22 M.R.S.
-Sec.
-8705-A and Code of Maine Rules 90-590, Chapter 100: Enforcement Procedures.
+The failure to file, report, or correct prescription drug price data sets when required in accordance with the provisions of this Chapter may be considered a civil violation under 22 M.R.S. § 8705-A and Code of Maine Rules 90-590, Chapter 100: Enforcement Procedures.

 Extensions to Data Submission Requirements